shameerwahab786/markdown-portfolio/_includes/04-lists.md

 For more information about available emoji, see this handy cheat sheet.
 In most text fields on GitHub, you can type : and then begin to type the name of an emoji.
 A fuzzy search will bring up the 5 best guesses and let you select one.

 image of fuzzy search emojis on GitHub

+To create an unordered list, use either the - or * character.
+As with ordered lists, you can nest a list by indenting two spaces.

+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b
+Item 1
+Item 2
+Item 2a
+Item 2b